-On Wednesday, Clare Bronfman will face sentencing for her role in the now-infamous NXIVM (pronounced nexium) cult case.
 NXIVM, a cult disguised as an intensive group of self-improvement classes, has been the subject of mainstream attention for nearly two decades now.
 Bronfman, the heiress to the Seagram’s liquor fortune, is due to appear in federal court in Brooklyn for sentencing on federal conspiracy charges after she allegedly financially supported NXIVM leader Keith Raniere.
-Prosecutors want U.S. District Court Judge Nicholas G. Garaufis to sentence her to five years behind bars, though it’s still unclear, based on Bronfman’s previous statements, whether or not she will get any jail time.
+Prosecutors expressed the need for harsh punishment from U.S. District Court Judge Nicholas G. Garaufis for Bronfman's role in enslaving and abusing women sexually and also refusing to denounce the cult's leader.

 Bronfman is one of the more high-profile members of the NXIVM sex cult — she’s the 41-year-old daughter of the late president and CEO of beverage brand Seagram, Edgar Bronfman.
 In the early 2000s, the Seagram liquor fortune heiress joined Raniere’s group in upstate New York.
 Her sister, Sara, was also a member of NXIVM.

 The heiress’ case has regained mass appeal following a recent episode of HBO’s docuseries, The Vow.
 Bronfman was a steady benefactor of Raniere, who was called “Vanguard” by NXIVM members.
 She funneled much of her reportedly $200 million fortune into his cult.
 Millions of dollars from her generous inheritance allegedly funded the sex cult and Raniere’s sexual misconduct.
 Bronfman even footed the bill for lawyers to defend NXIVM against a former lawsuit and private investigations.